 The second phase, often called the peak, begins when Saturn enters the sign of your natal Moon.
 The Moon is the mind, and the slow Graha now sits directly on the mind's seat for roughly two and a half years.
 This is the phase that classical texts treat with the most care.
 Emotional weight tends to be heavier.
 Sleep may be affected.
 Mood may carry a steady undertone of seriousness.
 Old, unresolved patterns surface: family debts, half-finished tasks, neglected health, postponed conversations.
 Saturn is asking the mind to grow up around whatever has been avoided.

-For many natives, the peak is not catastrophe but a long, demanding maturation.
+For many people, the peak is not catastrophe but a long, demanding maturation.
 Decisions made here tend to be slower, more deliberate, and more lasting.
-Friendships and partnerships may be tested.
-Some end honestly.
-Others deepen because both people stopped performing.
+Friendships and partnerships may be tested; some end honestly, while others deepen because both people stopped performing.
 Work often becomes either heavier in responsibility or quieter in ambition, depending on what the chart actually supports.

 Third phase: Saturn in the second from the Moon